IlluviumGame/IIPs/iips/iip-72.md

 A system that avoids P2W pitfalls and instead emphasizes rewarding skill and participation enhances Gauntlet's reputation.
 This can lead to better community sentiment and long-term growth, particularly in the competitive gaming space.

-### re Points 5. and 6.
-A Ownership rewarding system could via Seasons or similar be used to incorporate other Assets outside of Illuvials in a for the DAO meaningful way.

 ### 5. Utility and Liquidity for Owned Assets:
 Allowing owned assets such as Cosmetics, Promotional NFTs, Land, Illuvitars, and Weapons/Suits to influence reward eligibility (without impacting gameplay) provides utility for these assets.
 This increases their perceived value and liquidity, benefiting both players and the ecosystem.